 I am so proud of Ollie and so privileged to be his grandpa.
 Despite the frustration at not having answers, we are not giving up.
 We will continue to search for a diagnosis so we can find treatment options for Ollie.
 Please keep him in your thoughts and prayers.
 He means everything to us.

-Ollie helps me train for my mountain climbs.
+Ollie helps me train for my mountain climbs and other adventures.
 Every Sunday, we take 40-50 mile bicycle trips in the mountains and along the coast.
 I pull him in a trailer behind my bike.
 Since he now weighs over 100 pounds, this Sunday exercise has become quite a workout for me.
 We love spending this time together.

 Ollie is getting pretty big for his bicycle trailer.
 So, in September of 2012, I rode to Seattle on my 1998 Harley Davidson Road King Classic and had a sidecar added to the bike for Ollie.
 Ollie & I take short trips on our bike and sidecar.
 My plan is to take Ollie on road trips throughout the United States in which we will visit national parks, including the Grand Canyon, Zion, Bryce Canyon, Yosemite, the Grand Teton and Yellowstone.